iO-Academy/2022-aug-furniture-store-be/README.md

 1. Create a new database in your MySQL Database GUI called `furniture`
 2. In Terminal navigate to the repo and run the command `php docs/json_to_DB.php`
-3. You should now have 2 new tables in this database called `categories` and `products`
+3. You should now have two new tables in this database called `categories` and `products`
 ---

 ## 4. Using the API